niklasbrake/Nav2020/README.md

 There are four sections to this repository:
 * **Modelling**.
 This contains the functions used to fit the parameters of a Markov model of a voltage-gated ion channel to electrophysiology data.
 * **Data Processing**.
 This contains the functions used to extract data from the .abf files produced from the pClamp software.
 These functions extract relevant features for fitting.
 * **GUI**.
 This is a user interface that I used for facilitating structural changes to the Markov model.
-With it, you can draw states and connections between states, specify the functions dictating the rate constants, and automoatically generates an \*.m file that encodes the system of ODEs described by the model.
+With it, you can draw states and connections between states, specify the functions dictating the rate constants, and automatically generates an \*.m file that encodes the system of ODEs described by the model.
 * **Figures**.
 These are the functions that were used to generate the figures from the paper.

 ## Acknowledgements